1979 St Edmundsbury Borough Council election

 The 1979 St Edmundsbury Borough Council election took place on 3 May 1979 to elect members of St Edmundsbury Borough Council in Suffolk, England.
-This was on the same day as other local elections.
+This was on the same day as the 1979 general election and other local elections.

+The whole council was up for election under new ward boundaries, but the number of seats remained the same.

+Summary

+Election result

+11 Conservatives and 2 Labour were elected unopposed.